Forest fires in Australia are worsening

 Brazil Amazon deforestation up 22% in a year; a 15 year record

 The 13,235 square kilometers (5,110 square miles) of forest lost from August 2020 to July 2021 was the largest swath since 14,286 square kilometers were cleared in 2005-06.
-The…Continue readingBrazil Amazon deforestation up 22% in a year; a 15 year record
+The rate of…Continue readingBrazil Amazon deforestation up 22% in a year; a 15 year record

 Over 40% of insect species are threatened with extinction